patrick-steele-idem/dustc-commonjs/README.md

 dustc-commonjs
 ==================

-Transforms a compiled Dust template to a CommonJS module
+Transforms a compiled Dust template into a CommonJS module.

 # Installation